 Mac & Cheese

-Ask any regular and they’ll likely tell you that you “must” try the fish tacos.
+Ask any regular and they’ll likely tell you that you “must” try the fish tacos at Brotula’s Seafood House & Steamer.
 Whether you opt for fish or shrimp, the tacos are garnished with pico, chipotle aioli, and lime sour cream.
-It is for good reason they’re a best seller.
+It is for a good reason they’re a best seller.

 There’s no denying that grouper is standard seafood fare.
 Still, this grouper dish is anything but standard.
 Served with blue crab and mashed potatoes smothered in green beans, this amazing menu option is topped off with garlic cream.